ericnantel/dotfiles/NOTES.md

 Date: 2025-07-07
 There are errors related to Neovim treesitter-context 'LspRequest' in GNU/Linux when I open a Markdown file.
 Unsure if this is only happening with Markdown files.
+DateL 2025-09-16
+Wezterm may not showup properly in Hyprland Environment on some version, but the fix is simply to set config.enable_wayland = false in the config.